yacme/ckanext-googleauth/README.md

 To install ckanext-googleauth:

-1. Clone this repository and run:
+1. Download the package ckanext-googleauth.zip and uncompress it in /usr/lib/ckan/default/src.

+2. Entry into /usr/lib/ckan/default/src/ckanext-googleauth.

+3. Execute:

     <code>python setup.py install</code>

-2. Configure Client ID and (optionally) Hosted Domain (See "Config Settings" section)
+4. Configure Client ID and (optionally) Hosted Domain (See "Config Settings" section)

-3. Add ``googleauth`` to the ``ckan.plugins`` setting in your CKAN config file (by default the config file is located at ``/etc/ckan/default/production.ini``).
+5. Add ``googleauth`` to the ``ckan.plugins`` setting in your CKAN config file (by default the config file is located at ``/etc/ckan/default/production.ini``).

-4. Restart CKAN.
+6. Restart CKAN.

 ##Config Settings